cosmos72/gomacro/README.md

-## gomacro - interactive Go interpreter with macros
+## gomacro - interactive Go interpreter and debugger with macros

 gomacro is an almost complete Go interpreter, implemented in pure Go.
 It offers both an interactive REPL and a scripting mode, and does not require a Go toolchain at runtime